-1.6.1 The ITSM is responsible for identifying to the Center SRA security risks inherent in the release of specific software and for determining how to eliminate or manage those risks as needed.
-The Center ITSM shall develop guidance on when an IT security assessment may be needed, including a standard checklist to assist the Center SRA in the identifying IT security risks associated with the release of software that shall require an IT security assessment, and shall be consulted, as warranted by the guidance, by the Center SRA and the responsible software development and assurance organizations prior to the release of the software.
-An example of a standard checklist for IT Security compliance is provided in Appendix F - Example Checklist for Identification and Mitigation or Elimination of Information Technology Security Risks Associated With the Release of Software.
+1.6.1 The CISO is responsible for identifying to the Center SRA security risks inherent in the release of specific software and for determining how to eliminate or manage those risks as needed.
+The Center CISO shall develop guidance on when an IT security assessment may be needed, including a standard checklist to assist the Center SRA in the identifying IT security risks associated with the release of software that will require an IT security assessment.
+The CISO will be consulted, as warranted by the guidance, by the Center SRA and the responsible software development and assurance organizations prior to the release of the software.

-1.7.2 The Center SRA is responsible for managing the software release process implemented by this NPR in coordination with the Center Patent or IP Counsel, the Center official designated by the Center Director, or his/her designee(s), the CEA, the Center ITSM, the Center Procurement Office, the Center Office or Project responsible for the software, and other Center offices as necessary.
+1.8.2 The Center SRA is responsible for managing the software release process implemented by this NPR in coordination with the Center Patent or IP Counsel, the Center official designated by the Center Director responsible for Commerical Assessment, the CEA, the Center CISO, the Center Procurement Office, the Center Office or Project responsible for the software, and other Center offices as necessary.

-1.7.3 The Center SRA may establish supplemental procedures and guidance to support the implementation and administration of the software release process and to determine the applicability of this NPR to software funded or developed by the Center (e.g., determining the applicability of this NPR to software that may be outside the purpose and scope of this NPR).
+1.8.3 The Center SRA may establish supplemental procedures and guidance to support the implementation and administration of the software release process and to determine the applicability of this NPR to software developed by the Center (e.g., determining the applicability of this NPR to software that may be outside the purpose and scope of this NPR).

-18.104.22.168 Minor code enhancements to pre-existing software that do not materially alter the operation of the pre-existing software may not be subject to the requirements of this NPR.
-When requested, the Center SRA shall review minor code enhancements and consult with the Center Patent or IP Counsel to determine the applicability of this NPR to the minor code enhancement.
-Where the Center SRA determines that this NPR does not apply to a particular minor code enhancement, the minor code enhancement alone may be released without complying with the requirements of this NPR.
+1.8.4 Minor enhancements to pre-existing software that do not materially alter the operation of the pre-existing software may not be subject to the requirements of this NPR.
+When requested, the Center SRA shall review minor enhancements and consult with the Center Patent or IP Counsel to determine the applicability of this NPR to the minor enhancement.
+Where the Center SRA determines that this NPR does not apply to a particular minor enhancement, the minor enhancement alone may be released without complying with the requirements of this NPR.

-22.214.171.124 Previously released software that has been modified only by incorporating such a minor code enhancement may be released to the same recipient(s) without requiring additional reporting, reviews, or SUAs under this NPR.
+1.8.5 As determined by the Center SRA, previously released software that has been modified only by incorporating a minor enhancementdeemed by the SRA as iytsude tge scope of the NPR may be released to the same recipient(s) without requiring additional reporting, reviews, or SUAs under this NPR.

 a.
 Be the Center representative on the SRAWG;

 b.
-Retain an original SUA or Software Release Record, as described in paragraphs A.1.18 and A.1.17, respectively, for each software released in accordance with this NPR and NPR 1441.1; and
+Retain the original or electronic copy of the signed SUA or other Software Release Record, respectively, for each software released in accordance with this NPR and NPR 1441.1; and

 c.
 Document each individual release of software in the Software Release section of the NASA Technology Transfer System (NTTS).
 If an electronic copy of the original signed SUA or release record is maintained by the Center SRA, the original paper copy may be discarded.
 A backup copy may also be attached electronically to the appropriate NTTS record.